njh/radiodns-uk/README.md

 You may need to install a recent version of [Ruby] on your computer before you can run the scripts.

+To perform the geographic calculations on the transmitter locations, you also need Python 2.7 and the GDAL library.

+To install GDAL on a Mac run:

+    $ brew install gdal

+To install GDAL on Debian/Ubuntu run:

+    $ apt-get install python-gdal

-First make sure you have [Bundler] installed:
+Then make sure you have ruby [Bundler] installed:

     $ gem install bundler

-Then install all the dependencies:
+And install all the dependencies:

     $ bundle install